Children's music small business stays afloat, offers free sing-alongs

 LOS ANGELES (KABC) -- Small businesses everywhere have had to scramble to find ways to stay afloat during the pandemic.
 Bebu Music, a husband and wife run children's music and entertainment company in Los Angeles, decided to take their classes online.
 But they also wanted to offer their online community free sing-alongs to help parents cope and keep their little ones entertained and educated.

-"We're very much into edu-tainment, that nice balance of education and entertainment," said Frankie Z, musician and co-founder of Bebu Music.
+"We're very much into edu-tainment, that nice balance of education and entertainment," said Paulie Z, musician and co-founder of Bebu Music.

 "It's really masked into every song that we do.
 You're learning about body parts.
 You're learning about numbers, about colors," said Bebu Music co-founder and musician Lucia Marco.
 "And all of these things are intertwined with the entertainment experience."

-Although the entrepreneurial couple has adapted well to "stay at home" orders, it didn't come without effort.
+Although the entrepreneurial couple has adapted well to "safer at home" orders, Paulie Z says it didn't come without effort.

 "The hard part is that nobody was prepped.
 It's not like we said 'Hey, let's transition to an online platform and here's A, B and C.' It's just like overnight, you have to change your whole business."